braddschick/simpdf/README.md

 ## Things are different here

 Once you look at this package contents you will see things are different here.
-That doesn't mean they are bad just they are different.
+That doesn't mean they are bad, just different.

 ## Examples